ddelsizov/jenkins-ansible-environment/README.md

-# Jenkins Master and Agent(slave) brought up with the help of Vagrant and ansible which is hosted along with Jenkins master.
+# Jenkins Master and Agent(slave) brought up with the help of Vagrant and Ansible

 It is a simple bundle of configuration and provisioning files for Vagrant+Virtualbox that deploys two servers.